Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Introduction

 \section{Introduction}

-In machine learning and data science, Gaussian Mixture Models (GMMs) are widely used and well-established tools.
-They are a canonical approach to clustering \cite{McLachlan2000}, can provide valuable insight into dataset structures \cite{Bishop2006}, or are used as integral part in conjunction with other approaches for a large diversity of tasks \cite{Bouguila2020,Zoran2011,TianEtAl2019}.
-A source of their widespread use is the ability of GMMs to flexibly approximate data densities in potentially high-dimensional data spaces.
-Hence, any task that can be accomplished by using a parametric data density model can be addressed using an appropriately optimized and sufficiently large GMM.
-Such generality is possible because GMMs are able to approximate given data densities arbitrarily well \citep[e.g.][]{ZeeviMeir1997,LiBarron1999,MazyaSchmidt1996, Parzen1962}, i.e., they are universal probability density estimators.
+In machine learning and data science, Gaussian mixture models (GMMs) are widely used and well-established tools.
+They are a canonical approach to clustering \citep[e.g.][]{McLachlan2000}, can provide valuable insight into dataset structures \cite[e.g.][]{Bishop2006}, or are used as an integral part in conjunction with other approaches for a range of different tasks \citep[e.g.][]{Zoran2011,TianEtAl2019,Bouguila2020,RobinScrucca2023}.

+One reason for their widespread use is the ability of GMMs to flexibly approximate data densities in potentially high-dimensional data spaces.
+Any task accomplished by a parametric data density model can, in principle, be addressed using a sufficiently large-scale and sufficiently optimized GMM.
+Such task generality is possible as GMMs are universal probability density estimators, i.e., they can approximate data densities arbitrarily well \citep[e.g.][]{Parzen1962,EscobarWest1995,MazyaSchmidt1996,ZeeviMeir1997,LiBarron1999}.

-In the density modelling context, flexible component parametrization and the number of components are crucial for the approximation quality that can be achieved \citep[][]{ZeeviMeir1997,LiBarron1999}.
-But if GMMs are applied to the large-scale datasets that are currently used in data science and machine learning, then large numbers of components $C$ get combined with many data points $N$ in potentially very high data dimensions $D$.
-In such settings, the optimization of general GMMs quickly becomes computationally infeasible.
-For instance, the runtime cost for executing a single iteration of standard expectation maximization \citep[EM;][]{DempsterEtAl1977} scales with $\OO(NCD^2)$ for general GMMs, which makes optimization of large-scale models very time consuming or impractical.
-To address the limited scalability of standard GMM optimization, several lines of research have been pursued.
-Each such research line aims at a reduction of computational complexity, and in the following different complexity reductions methods are discussed.
+In the density modeling context, flexible component parametrization and the number of components are crucial for the approximation quality \citep[e.g.][]{ZeeviMeir1997,LiBarron1999}.
+However, if GMMs are applied to the large-scale datasets currently used in data science and machine learning, large numbers of components~$C$ get combined with many data points~$N$ of potentially high dimensions~$D$.
+In such settings, optimizing general GMMs quickly becomes computationally infeasible.
+For instance, the runtime cost for executing a single iteration of conventional expectation maximization \citep[EM;][]{DempsterEtAl1977} scales with $\OO(NCD^2)$ for general GMMs, making optimization of large-scale models very time-consuming or impractical.
+To address the limited scalability of conventional GMM optimization, several research directions have been pursued.
+Each research line discussed in the following aims at reducing the computational complexity.